 The Covid-19 crisis has pushed many families into hardship and exposed the severity of the UK’s food poverty problem.

-As the country’s reliance on food banks soars, this is what you need to know about Brits’ struggle to eat.
+This is what you need to know about Brits’ struggle to eat.

 What is food poverty?

 People living in food poverty either don’t have enough money to buy sufficient nutritious food, struggle to get it because it is not easily accessible in their community, or both.

 It can be a long-term issue in someone’s life or can affect someone for a shorter period of time because of a sudden change in their personal circumstances.

 Food insecurity leaves many people reliant on emergency parcels from food banks and means that for many children, their free school meal could be the only guaranteed hot food they eat in a day.
 It pushes families into crisis during the school holidays because they cannot afford to pay for the food their children would have received during term time.

 That can also mean parents eat less or skip meals entirely to make sure there is enough for their children to eat.
 Some people find they can only afford unhealthy food lacking nutrition, widening health inequalities between wealthy and disadvantaged people in the UK.
 A Lords’ report published in 2020 said that low-income families were left with “little or no choice” about diet, forced to eat unhealthy food or simply go without.
 Others don’t live in a home with facilities for cooking or storing meals.